iamprakkie/mysql-auto-benchmarking/README.md

-# Benchmarking of MySQL 8 running on EC2 instances.
-Create EC2 instances in new VPC using CDK and access them using SSM.
+# Auto Benchmarking of MySQL 8 running on EC2 instances using Sysbench.
+Create EC2 instances in new VPC using CDK, access them using SSM and run DBT2 sysbench auto benchmark.

-This example includes:

-* Own VPC with public subnet (following AWS Defaults for new accounts)
-* Based on latest Amazon Linux 2
-* System Manager replaces SSH (Remote session available trough the AWS Console or the AWS CLI.)
-* Userdata executed from script in S3.

-## Useful commands

- * `virtualenv --python python3.7 venv` create python3.7 virtual environment
- * `source venv/bin/activate`   activate venv
- * `pip install -r requirements.txt`    install requirements
- * `cdk bootstrap`   initialize assets before deploy
- * `cdk synth`       emits the synthesized CloudFormation template
- * `cdk deploy`      deploy this stack to your default AWS account/region
- * `aws ssm start-session --target i-xxxxxxxxx` remote session for shell access
- * `deactivate` deactivate venv

 ## Usage